New Sunrise (Brenda Lee album)

-New Sunrise is a studio album by American singer, Brenda Lee.
-It was released in November 1973 by MCA Records and was her twenty third studio album.
-The project consisted of 11 tracks that evoked her 1960s albums.
+New Sunrise is a studio album by American singer Brenda Lee.
+It was released in November 1973 by MCA Records and was her twenty-third studio album.
 The album was released in the wake of Lee's reinvention as a country music recording artist during the 1970s.
 Two of its tracks were singles that made the top ten on the US and Canadian country charts: "Sunday Sunrise" and "Wrong Ideas".
 The album itself made the US country top ten while the disc received mixed reviews from critics.

 Background, recording and content

 Brenda Lee had a string of pop singles during the 1960s and was among the decade's best-selling music artists.
 With producer, Owen Bradley, songs like "I'm Sorry" and "Fool No. 1" became hit songs but as the decade progressed, her popularity waned.
 Lee then experimented with new styles and producers before returning to working with Bradley in the early 1970s.
 Bradley helped revitalize her career and transitioned her towards the country music market with songs like the top ten single, "Sunday Sunrise".
 The song was included on her 1973 album, New Sunrise.
 The project was a collection of 11 songs.
 Similar to her previous album projects, the track listing included cover tunes like "You Are the Sunshine of My Life" and Paul McCartney's "My Love".
 Although Bradley served as Lee's producer during this period, he is not credited on the project.
 The production of the album was considered country due to its traditional musical instrumentation.